The Backrooms

 Close

-Internet users have expanded on the concept of the Backrooms, introducing concepts such as "levels", layers of the Backrooms that are interconnected; and "entities", hostile creatures that inhabit the space.
-In early 2022, American YouTuber Kane Parsons published the first installment of a series of Backrooms short films on YouTube.
+Internet writers have expanded on the concept, introducing concepts such as "levels" interconnected layers of Backrooms with different appearances and "entities", the hostile creatures that roam these spaces.
+Fans have adapted both the classical and expanded settings into indie video games and short films.
+In early 2022, American YouTuber Kane Parsons published the first installment of his series of Backrooms short films on YouTube, ultimately amounting to a web series of 24 official episodes.
 The viral videos have been credited with igniting a surge in Backrooms content and taking the concept into the mainstream.
-Parsons directed a film adaptation of his series produced by A24.[1]
+Parsons directed a film adaptation of his series produced by A24, which was released in May 2026.

 History